MicrosoftDocs/powerapps-docs/powerapps-docs/data-platform-entity-lookup.md

 * You can delete any record in entity A without restriction.
 * If a record in entity B matches one or more records in entity A, you must delete all matching records in entity A before you can delete the record in entity B.

+> [!NOTE]
-**Note**: If entity B is a standard entity with a parent relationship to entity A and you delete a record from entity A, all matched records in entity B are also deleted.
+> If entity B is a standard entity with a parent relationship to entity A and you delete a record from entity A, all matched records in entity B are also deleted.

 For information about how to delete a field, see [Manage fields](data-platform-manage-fields.md).